 These are they… who sense that political centers of power — like Washington, Beijing, Tokyo, London and Berlin— aren’t solely responsible for the political and economic influences of our time.
 Powerbrokers of any particular era or sphere of influence rely on a practical culture.

 With that in mind, our editors — with combined experience working within and among the corridors of power — welcome you to join them in crosschecking the world's decision and policy maker's accountability, and to chronicle where their campaigns have and continue to lead us.
-Our weekly newsletter, essays and interviews offer perspective into the people of influence and power.
+Our weekly newsletter, essays and interviews offer perspective into the people and influencers of power.

-We invite you into our now virtual pages where the confluence of news and information can be evaluated from a uniquely political point of view, and will leave it with you to determine which stewards and policies best serve the public trust.
+We invite you into our now virtual pages where the news of the world is distilled into a weekly message, and leave it with you to decide which stewards best serve the public trust.

-Punch Magazine (1841-2002) had a close relationship with parliament during the Victorian Era, and kept London and the world abreast of the empire.
-Its U.S. counterpart, Charlatan Magazine, was conceived during the 2008 election year as both a reaction and response to the State of California’s Proposition 8.
+The Charlatan was conceived during the 2008 election year as both a reaction and response to the State of California’s Proposition 8.
 Herein church, state, and law collided in what is described as the only instance in U.S. history where civil and pre-existing rights were taken away from a specific and targeted minority.
 But when a consortium of citizen journalists determined to merge current events with philosophical commentary on business, society, politics, religion and style they effectively fused the chasm between liberal and conservative ideals into a canon of one news source.

-Thus, it's the sole and singular mission at The Charlatan to introduce the Ladies and Gentlemen of the world.
+Thus, it is the sole and singular mission at The Charlatan to introduce the Ladies and Gentlemen of the world.
 To chronicle their history; connect their concerns; indemnify their customs; and to direct, enlighten and endow the approach to politics-as-lifestyle.